- Location: Capital of the Gipuzkoa province in Basque County, Spain

 San Sebastian, or Donostia in Catalan, is to the Spanish royalty what Biarritz was to the French.
 Come summer, and this beautiful coastal paradise of the Basque region towards the southern part of the Bay of Biscay would become a haven for tourists, government officials and members of the novelty.
 With the passage of time, its popularity has only increased.
 The small, compact and picturesque town become an absolute hub of tourist activities as soon as the month of June arrives.
 Between July and September, be prepared to wade yourself away through bustling traffic.

 San Sebastian Overview

 One of the biggest reasons behind such unsurpassed popularity of San Sebastian is its wonderful profile as an inland beach.
-At few places in the world, can you swim while still in sight of the major churches and palaces of the town.
+A few places in the world, can you swim while still in sight of the major churches and palaces of the town?
 Moreover, San Sebastian is a favorite for all kinds of visitors.
 Its popularity among surfers is well known, playing host to one of the most prestigious surfing meets in Europe.
 It is also great for hikers and swimmers.
 However, it is equally attractive for the more leisurely type of visitors.
 Sitting by the beach, and walking through the town watching major landmarks and architectural wonders are equally attractive propositions.
-San Sebastian Beaches

 Popular Landmarks in San Sebastian